Squatter eviction

 What can you do if you have squatters?

-To evict squatters in commercial property or on open land you will need to obtain an order for possession, then transfer it to the High Court to obtain a writ of possession for a writ against persons unknown you don’t need leave or permission from the court to transfer up.
-You can use Possession Claim Online and the fee for the application is £325.
+To evict squatters in commercial property or on open land, you will need to obtain an order for possession, then transfer it to the High Court to obtain a writ of possession for a writ against persons unknown.
+You don’t need leave or permission from the court to transfer up.
+You can use Possession Claim Online.

 High Court Enforcement Group has a 100% success rate in removal of squatters and trespassers, we have a dedicated team of enforcement officers nationwide who can enforce your writ of possession.